betsbestgaming-bit/Bets-Expense-Tracker-tele_bot/replit.md

 # Overview

 This is an Indonesian Telegram expense tracking bot that helps users manage their personal finances through multiple input methods.
-The bot can process receipt photos using OCR, voice messages, and text commands to automatically categorize and record expenses/income to Google Sheets.
-It provides comprehensive reporting features including daily, monthly, and yearly summaries with custom date range support.
+The bot can process receipt photos using OCR, voice messages, and text commands to automatically categorize and record expenses/income.
+It uses free Gemini AI for processing instead of OpenAI, and has been configured to work with Google Sheets integration.
+The system provides comprehensive reporting features including daily, monthly, and yearly summaries with custom date range support.

+## Recent Changes (2025-08-09)
+- ✓ Replaced OpenAI with free Gemini AI integration for receipt OCR and text processing
+- ✓ Implemented simplified Google Sheets service with logging fallback
+- ✓ Fixed all telegram package conflicts and import errors
+- ✓ Configured automatic header creation in Google Sheets: Tanggal, Tipe, Jumlah, Kategori, Keterangan, Timestamp
+- ✓ System now runs successfully with logging mode when Google Sheets auth is not available
+- ✓ Integrated user's Google Sheets URL: 1q4g3gQb-8N6MEOi9rxtzf6U-izyQtss9tTn6xBlOCTg

 # User Preferences